England tour of India: Kohli to miss remainder of Test series; Rahul, Jadeja named in squad

 Kohli, who had pulled out from the first two Tests because of “personal reasons”, will then remain unavailable for selection for the remainder of the series, as per the BCCI.

-The other notable mention missing from the squad is Shreyas Iyer, who had not had a good series so far, with scores of 35 and 13 in Hyderabad and 27 and 29 in Vishakapatnam.
-According to Cricinfo, the batter experienced some back spams post the second Test, but was cleared for selection
+The other notable name missing from the squad is Shreyas Iyer, who had not had a good series so far, with scores of 35 and 13 in Hyderabad and 27 and 29 in Vishakapatnam.
+According to Cricinfo, the batter experienced some back spams post the second Test, but was cleared for selection.

-In the press release naming the 17-member squad for the latter half of the series, KL Rahul and Ravindra Jadeja, who sat out the second Test in Vishakapatnam due to injury – Jadeja with a hamstring injury and Rahul with a right quadriceps pain.
+In the press release naming the 17-member squad for the latter half of the series, KL Rahul and Ravindra Jadeja, sat out the second Test in Vishakapatnam due to injury – Jadeja with a hamstring injury and Rahul with a right quadriceps pain.

 In their place, Sarfaraz Khan, Sourabh Kumar and Washington Sundar were all named as replacements, but only Khan and Washington have been named in the squad for the Tests in Rajkot, Ranchi and Dharamsala.
 Other than these two, Rajat Patidar, who made his debut in Vishakapatnam, also retains his spot.